-- Make your presentation to friends, family, and/or members of your department.
-Practice your summary and have them ask questions.
+- Practice your presentation with friends, family, and/or members of your department.
+Also practice your summary and have them ask questions.

-- Be sure your pitch has a clearly defined beginning, middle, and end that you can summarize in 10 minutes or less.
+- Be sure your pitch has a clearly defined beginning, middle, and end that you can summarize in ten (10) minutes or less.

 - Stay with your poster throughout the entire session.
 Stand to the side so that it is easy for others to come closer and read.

 - When someone visits your poster, say hello and ask if they have any questions.
 Make sure to look people in the eye as you are speaking.

 - Thank your audience for their interest and feedback regarding your work.

 - Refer to the Code of Conduct for APS Meetings to familiarize yourself with what is expected of meeting attendees.

 - Demonstrate pride in your work by wearing professional attire.
 You never know who might stop by to chat about your poster.

 - The typical dress code for scientific meetings is a work-appropriate shirt with slacks or a skirt and dress shoes.
 Make sure your shoes are comfortable–you will be on your feet for the entire session.